Ming Veevers-Carter

-Ming Veevers-Carter is a florist who represented New Covent Garden Market at the 2016 Chelsea Flower Show.
+Ming Veevers-Carter is a florist and author, who represented New Covent Garden Market at the 2016 Chelsea Flower Show.
 She designed a floral portrait of the Queen which was the centrepiece of 10,000 flowers and foliage stems in a display called "Behind Every Great Florist".
 Photographs of this with the Queen appeared in the press, and the display won a gold medal and the Royal Horticultural Society's New Design award.
+Veevers-Carter's creates floral installations for events at places such as the National Gallery, Saatchi Gallery, Tate Modern and Victoria and Albert Museum.
+She is also an author, and wrote Celebration Flowers: Designing & Arranging (1990), as well as a number of other books on flower arranging.

+Life

+Veevers-Carter was born in the Seychelles, and lived there for nine years.
+Her parents were Mark and Wendy Veevers-Carter.
+She represented New Covent Garden Market at the 2016 Chelsea Flower Show.
+She designed a floral portrait of the Queen which was the centrepiece of 10,000 flowers and foliage stems in a display called "Behind Every Great Florist".
+Photographs of this with the Queen appeared in the press, and the display won a gold medal and the Royal Horticultural Society's New Design award.

+Veevers-Carter established her eponymous company in 1986, which then became a part of the Event Concept Group in 2017.
 Her work now focusses on creating floral installations for events at places such as the National Gallery, Saatchi Gallery, Tate Modern and Victoria and Albert Museum.
 These are large floral displays built on armatures.
+Florist Robbie Honey was one of Veever-Carter's students.

 Veevers-Carter wrote Celebration Flowers: Designing & Arranging (1990), which Library Journal called a "useful as an idea book and as a guide to the techniques and materials used in flower arranging."
+She has written a number of other flower arranging books.